-Like all western economies, Australia is about to face a huge demographic change as the baby boomer generation reaches the end of its working life.
-The 2008 KPMG Family Business Australia Survey of Family Businesses has found that -
+Like all western economies, Australia is about to face a huge demographic change as the Baby Boomer generation reaches the end of its working life.
+The 2008 KPMG Family Business Australia Survey of Family Businesses has found that:

-- 33% of CEOs are aged 56 to 65 - An additional 10% are over 65 - 68% of all CEOs surveyed are likely to step down within the next 10 years - However 83% do not have a succession plan in place for the CEO - Even though 29% recognise that succession planning is a major concern
+- 33% of CEOs are aged 56 to 65;

+- an additional 10% are over 65; and

+- 68% of all CEOs surveyed are likely to step down within the next 10 years.

+However, 83% do not have a succession plan in place for the CEO even though 29% recognise that succession planning is a major concern.

-So if you are yet to start dealing with the issue of planning for sale or the transfer of your business you are in good company.
-The vast majority of family and owner managed businesses are with you.
+So if you are yet to start dealing with the issue of planning for the sale or transfer of your business you are in good company.
+The vast majority of family and owner managed businesses are in the same position.